Sonia Sotomayor: Judgeship

-Over her ten years on the Second Circuit, Sotomayor heard appeals in more than 3,000 cases and wrote about 380 opinions when she was in the majority.
+Over her 10 years on the Second Circuit, Sotomayor heard appeals in more than 3,000 cases and wrote about 380 majority opinions.
 The Supreme Court reviewed five of those, reversing three and affirming two—not high numbers for an appellate judge of that many years and a typical percentage of reversals.

 Sotomayor's circuit court rulings led to her being considered a political centrist by the ABA Journal and other sources and organizations.
 Several lawyers, legal experts, and news organizations identified her as someone with liberal inclinations.
-In any case, the Second Circuit's caseload typically skewed more toward business and securities law rather than hot-button social or constitutional issues.
-Sotomayor tended to write narrow, practiced rulings that relied on close application of the law to the facts of a case rather than import general philosophical viewpoints.
-A Congressional Research Service analysis found that Sotomayor's rulings defied easy ideological categorization, but did show an adherence to precedent and an avoidance of overstepping the circuit court's judicial role.
+The Second Circuit's caseload typically skewed more toward business and securities law rather than hot-button social or constitutional issues.
+Sotomayor tended to write narrow, practiced rulings that relied on close application of the law to the facts of a case rather than general philosophical viewpoints.
+A Congressional Research Service analysis found that her rulings defied easy ideological categorization, but did show adherence to precedent and avoidance of overstepping the circuit court's judicial role.
 Unusually, Sotomayor read through all the supporting documents of cases under review; her lengthy rulings explored every aspect of a case and tended to feature leaden, ungainly prose.
-Some legal experts have said that Sotomayor's attention to detail and re-examination of the facts of a case came close to overstepping the traditional role of appellate judges.
+Some legal experts have said that her attention to detail and re-examination of the facts of a case came close to overstepping the traditional role of appellate judges.

 Across some 150 cases involving business and civil law, Sotomayor's rulings were generally unpredictable and not consistently pro-business or anti-business.
-Sotomayor's influence in the federal judiciary, as measured by the number of citations of her rulings by other judges and in law review articles, increased significantly during the length of her appellate judgeship and was greater than that of some other prominent federal appeals court judges.
-Two academic studies showed that the percentage of Sotomayor's decisions that overrode policy decisions by elected branches was the same as or lower than that of other circuit judges.
+Sotomayor's influence on the federal judiciary, as measured by the number of citations of her rulings by other judges and in law review articles, increased significantly during the length of her appellate judgeship and was greater than that of some other prominent federal appeals court judges.
+Two academic studies showed that the proportion of Sotomayor's decisions that overrode policy decisions by elected branches was the same as or lower than that of other circuit judges.